MohamedElashri/IsingModel/README.md

 Email: elashrmr@mail.uc.edu

+## Goal

+Apply the MC methods using Metropolis Algorithm to ising model and extract physical paramters (Energy, Specific heat and Magnetization)

 ## Algorithm
   1. Prepare some initial configrations of N spins.
   2. Flip spin of a lattice site chosen randomly